 4576.1 Operating While Suspended.
-During the period in which a timber operator license has been suspended or revoked pursuant to Section 4576, the real person in interest, as defined in subdivision (a) of Section 4573, shall not have any ownership, possessory, security, or other pecuniary interest in, or any responsibility for the conduct of, the timber operations of any person licensed pursuant to this article.
+During the period for which a timber operator license has been suspended or revoked pursuant to Section 4576, the real person in interest, as defined in Section 4570, shall not have any ownership, possessory, security, or other pecuniary interest in, or any responsibility for the conduct of, the timber operations of any person licensed pursuant to this article.
 This provision does not preclude ownership of publicly traded stock in any corporation.